RichLewis007/Public-Gists-from-Rich-Lewis/docs/ARCHITECTURE.md

-# Public Gists Index — System Architecture
+# Public Gists List — System Architecture

 Daily, automated publication of a **Markdown index of Rich Lewis’s public gists** to:
 - A **GitHub Gist** (single canonical file), and